ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 cdni-capabilities:
 : A list of CDNI capabilities defined in Section 5.1 of {{RFC8008}} for which footprints are to be returned.
-If a list is empty or not appearing, the ALTO server MUST interpret it as a request for the full CDNI Advertisement resource.
-The ALTO server MUST interpret entries appearing in a list multiple times as if they appeared only once.
+If this list is empty, the ALTO server MUST interpret it as a request for the full CDNI Advertisement resource.
+The ALTO server MUST interpret entries appearing in this list multiple times as if they appeared only once.
 If the ALTO server does not define any footprints for a CDNI capability, it MUST omit this capability from the response.